knowledge-computing/mapkurator-doc/docs/install2.md

 `docker pull knowledgecomputing/mapkurator_recogito_2023:latest`

-### Environment Details :
+### Environment Details
 This container was created on a remote server with the underlying host OS as Ubuntu 20.04.5 LTS.
 The setup instructions for section 1 have been thoroughly tested.
-If you opt for setup shown in section 2, there may be some issues which have not been tested, due to lack of gpu resources on local machine for testing.
+If you opt for setup shown in section 2, there may be some issues which have not been tested.

-### Section 1: Run docker image on a remote server -
+### Section 1: Docker Container on a Remote Server
 If you want to run the docker container on a remote server, but view the website for recogito on your local machine follow the steps below -

 For this you will require two terminals in which the docker container must be run.
 You  may choose to setup the [dev container](https://code.visualstudio.com/docs/devcontainers/tutorial) for VSCode or proceed with simple commandline.
 If you wish to attach a container to VSCode, please refer to this [link](https://code.visualstudio.com/docs/devcontainers/attach-container).